verdaccio/verdaccio/website/translated_docs/yo-NG/auth.md

 ### Itunmọ `$all` ati `$anonymous`

 As you know *Verdaccio* uses `htpasswd` by default.
 Ohun elo yẹn ko ṣe amuṣiṣẹ awọn ọna naa `allow_access`, `allow_publish` and `allow_unpublish`.
-Nitorina, *Verdaccio* ma mojuto iyẹn ni ọna wọnyi:
+Thus, *Verdaccio* will handle that in the following way:

 * Ti o ko ba wọle (o jẹ alainidamọ), `$all` ati `$anonymous` tumọ si nkankan na.
 * If you are logged in, `$anonymous` won't be part of your groups and `$all` will match any logged user.
 A new group `$authenticated` will be added to your group list.

 Please note: `$all` **will match all users, whether logged in or not**.

-**Ohun elo ifasẹsi atilẹwa nikan ni iwa iṣaaju yẹn bawi**.
+**The previous behavior only applies to the default authentication plugin**.
 Ti o ba n lo ohun elo akanṣe ati ti iru ohun elo bẹ ba n se imuṣiṣẹ `allow_access`, `allow_publish` tabi `allow_unpublish`, awọn ipinnu ti iwọle naa da lori ohun elo naa funrararẹ.
 Verdaccio ma ṣeto awọn ẹgbẹ akojọpọ atilẹwa nikan.

 Jẹ ki a ṣe atungbeyẹwo ni ṣoki: